Configuration database management and backups

 How the configuration is saved

-The Access Server uses 4 databases in versions older than 2.6.1, before clustering feature was introduced and 8 databases in releases after.
-There is also a text file to store connectivity details to databases.
-It is possible to modify these configurations via the admin web UI interface, sacli command line tool, confdba command line tool, and sqlite/mysql command line utilities.
+Access Server by default stores configuration in SQLite database files.
+This has been the case since the inception of the program.
+It is also capable of storing the information in a MySQL-type database system like Amazon RDS, MySQL, and MariaDB.
+This is used primarily for the Access Server cluster solution.
+It is possible to modify the information stored in these databases via the admin web UI interface, sacli command line tool, confdba command line tool, and sqlite/mysql command line utilities.
+The log database can be queried on the admin web interface or with a separate logdba tool designed for pulling this information out of the database file.
 Changing settings should normally always be done either in the admin web UI or via the sacli command line tool.
-The confdba and sqlite/mysql programs should only be used in the event the Access Server has a program starting up and the admin web UI and sacli command line tools are unavailable.
+The confdba and sqlite/mysql programs should only be used in the event the Access Server has a problem starting up and the admin web UI and sacli command line tools are both unavailable.